 Security hotspots represent code locations that should be reviewed, but are not necessarily real vulnerabilities.

 For example, most injection rules are vulnerabilities: If a SQL injection is found, it is certain that a fix (input validation) is required, so this is a vulnerability.

 On the other hand, the lack of an httpOnly flag when creating a cookie is something that could be a problem, but might not be.
 As it is not always possible to implement the httpOnly flag, determining the true level of danger requires review by a developer.
 Therefore, this is a hotspot.

 With hotspots, we want to help developers understand information security risks, threats, impacts, root causes of security issues, and the choice of relevant software protections.
 In short, we really want to educate developers and help them develop secure, ethical, and privacy-friendly applications.

-You can search for a rule on rules.sonarsource.com.
 The standards to which a rule relates will be listed in the See section at the bottom of the rule description.
-Some detailed examples of Java vulnerabilities are listed here:
+More generally, you can search for a rule on rules.sonarsource.com: